SteveLasker/RegistryArtifactTypes/container-image/readme.md

 # OCI Image

-The OCI Image spec conflates the persistance format with the image spec definition.
-With the decoupling of persistance from what the object represents, we can define multiple artifacts with the existing `mediaTypes`

-The following are examples of the changes required to represent an OCI Image.
+The following are reference examples of an OCI Image.

 The examples in this folder represent